sarath-mec/smks-docker-hdp/DLP.md

 ## Crypto-based tokenization/Pseudonymization
 **[Pseudonymization](https://cloud.google.com/dlp/docs/pseudonymization)** is a de-identification technique that replaces sensitive data values with cryptographically generated *tokens*.
 These are generally used in use cases like

 - **Re-identify/Reverse** the Original value if we have the original key and secret.
-- Maintain **referential integrity** of values, if used to de-identify foreign key/primary key columns in tables
+- Maintain **referential integrity** of values, if used to de-identify foreign key/primary key columns in tables.
+This will ensure that joins would work as expected
 - **Format preserving encryption** By design, both the **character set and the length of the input value are preserved** in the output value.
   > - ***Surrogate annotation*** is the process of appending leading characters, used to understand the information stored in the encrypted form.
 Say for eg CC will be appended at the start of the encrypted value to show that it is an encrypted credit card number value.
   > - ***Cryptographic hashed*** values cannot be reversed, even though it maintains referential integrity.
 Also surrogate annotation is also not supported in the API